 In the winter of 2005, we were approached by the Delaware Baptist Church about a potential merger.
 After a few months of meeting and praying together, their church body officially voted to merge into Lifepoint on the 10th of February 2006.
 This officially started our move into multiple worship gatherings.
 We met on our first Sunday morning there with 29 people.

 We closed 2006 by officially constituting as a church and in 2007 began a second worship gathering on Sunday morning in that location.

 In the fall of 2008, Centerpoint Church graciously invited us to use their facilities on Sunday evenings so we began meeting there in October.
 In these two facilities in three different worship gatherings, God helped us reach 500 people in weekly attendance by 2010.

 In the spring of 2011, we moved into our newly renovated facility at 7719 Graphics Way in Lewis Center.
 Since our move, God has continued to help us connect people to Him.
-We have seen a number of people Go Public with their baptisms.
+We have seen over 1000 people Go Public with their baptisms.